74P/Smirnova–Chernykh

-74P/Smirnova–Chernykh is a periodic comet in the Solar System.
-It fits the definition of an Encke-type comet with (T_{Jupiter} > 3; a < a_{Jupiter}), and is a Quasi-Hilda comet.
-It was discovered in late March 1975 by Tamara Mikhajlovna Smirnova while examining exposures from the Crimean Astrophysical Observatory.
+74P/Smirnova–Chernykh is an Encke-type comet with a 5:7 orbital resonance with Jupiter.
+It is also classified as a quasi-Hilda comet.
+It was discovered in late March 1975 by Tamara Mikhaylovna Smirnova while examining exposures from the Crimean Astrophysical Observatory.
 In the discovery images the comet had an apparent magnitude of ~15.
-In the year of discovery, the comet came to perihelion on August 6, 1975.
+In the year of discovery, the comet came to perihelion on 6 August 1975.

 The comet had been photographed during 1967, but was identified as an asteroid and assigned the designation 1967 EU.

 The comet is estimated at 4.46 km in diameter.

 A close approach to Jupiter in 2021 lifted perihelion from 3.54 AU to 4.84 AU.